rgyani/aws-incident-response/README.md

 ```

 ## AWS GuardDuty
-AWS GuardDuty is a **MACHINE LEARNING** based anomaly and threat detection service to identify suspicious activity, such as unauthorized access attempts and malicious IP addresses.
+AWS GuardDuty is a **MACHINE LEARNING** based **NEAR-REAL TIME** anomaly and threat detection service to identify suspicious activity, such as unauthorized access attempts and malicious IP addresses.
 It monitors
 * CloudTrail EventLogs,
 * VPC Flow Logs
 * DNS Logs
 * Kubernetes Audit Logs
 * **Can protect against CryptoCurrency attacks** (has a dedicated “finding” for it)

+**GuardDuty does not store logs or historical findings**

+#### Suppression rules
+A suppression rule is a set of criteria, consisting of a filter attribute paired with a value, used to filter findings by automatically archiving new findings that match the specified criteria.
+Suppression rules can be used to filter low-value findings, false positive findings, or threats you do not intend to act on, to make it easier to recognize the security threats with the most impact to your environment.
+After you create a suppression rule, new findings that match the criteria defined in the rule are automatically archived as long as the suppression rule is in place.

+Suppressed findings are not sent to AWS Security Hub, Amazon S3, Detective, or CloudWatch, reducing finding noise level

 #### Monitoring and Action
 We can add EventBridge rules